Huseyn Shaheed Suhrawardy: Criticism

+According to historian Sam Dalrymple, Huseyn Suhrawardy had a large aristocratic figure with pursed lips and was frequently seen in silk pyjamas.
+He had a taste for loud jazz, and a lifestyle that included eating ham, drinking Scotch, and marrying a Russian actress, all of which were considered un-Islamic.
+He was seen by many as highly shrewd and entirely unprincipled, though not motivated by communal or religious sentiment.
+Before his political career, he was a renowned lawyer who eagerly took up cases for those in need, while also making little effort to distance himself from alleged ties to the criminal underworld, which earned him the nickname “king of the goondas[thugs].”
+In a provocative article in the Statesman, he asserted that bloodshed and disorder could be acceptable if undertaken for a noble cause.
+Later, he formed a ministry composed almost entirely of Muslims, with Hindus dominating the opposition, and his announcement of Direct Action Day as a public holiday across Bengal made the worst fears of Hindus a reality.

 Death

 Suhrawardy died in Beirut, Lebanon in 1963 due to a heart attack.
-Many Bengalis were - and some still are - convinced that he was killed on Ayub Khan's order, as his popularity may have made him a powerful rival to Ayub in the upcoming presidential elections.
+Many Bangladeshis were - and some still are - convinced that he was killed on Ayub Khan's order, as his popularity may have made him a powerful rival to Ayub in the upcoming presidential elections.
 He was buried in Dhaka beside Sir Khawaja Nazimuddin and A. K. Fazlul Huq, signifying his towering stature in Bengali politics as one of the three leading Bengali statesmen of the early 20th century.